When Large Language Models are Reliable for Judging Empathic Communication: Abstract

-LLMs-as-judge represents an alternative annotation approach that has the potential to address both the quality problem arising in crowdsourcing and the scalability problem arising in expert annotations.
+LLMs-as-judge represents an alternative annotation approach that has the potential to address both problems of quality in crowdsourcing and scalability in expert annotations.
 In many cases, when prompted with expert-designed annotation guidelines, LLMs demonstrate strong alignment with human evaluators~\cite{ziems2024can, movva2024annotation}.
 LLMs have also been effective at annotating fundamental elements of therapy and counseling.
-They have been used to identify psychotherapy techniques from therapist and client utterances in therapy sessions ~\cite{chiu2024computational}, annotate conversational markers in online text-based counseling that correlate with effective therapeutic engagement~\cite{li2024understanding}, and identify storytelling elements that contribute to empathic engagement in personal narratives~\cite{shen2024heart}.
+They have been used to identify psychotherapy techniques from therapist and client utterances in therapy sessions~\cite{chiu2024computational}, annotate conversational markers in online text-based counseling that correlate with effective therapeutic engagement~\cite{li2024understanding}, and identify storytelling elements that contribute to empathic engagement in personal narratives~\cite{shen2024heart}.
 However, LLM-based annotations are prone to variability across runs~\cite{barrie2024replication}, inconsistencies across contexts~\cite{gu2024survey}, apparently sensible yet wrong answers~\cite{zhou2024larger}, miscalibrated confidence~\cite{Steyvers2025}, and a series of human-like cognitive biases~\cite{ye2024justice, balog2025rankers}.